-The main focus of the Nation Builders Corps will be solving public service delivery in health, education, agriculture, technology, governance and drive revenue mobilization and collection.
+The main focus of the Nation Builders Corps will be solving public service delivery in health, education, agriculture, technology, and governance and driving revenue mobilization and collection.

 Now that the registration and interview booking stages are over, it’s time for interviews and we are here to help you with it.